-What are the risks and what could I get in return?
-Summary risk indicator 1 2 3 4 5 6 7 We have classified this product as 6 out of 7, which is the second highest risk class, and is consistent with the FCA requirement that all VCTs must be assigned a minimum risk score of 6.
-Lower risk Higher risk The risk indicator assumes you keep the product for 10 years.
-The actual risk can vary significantly if you cash in at an early stage and you may get back less than you invested.
-You may not be able to sell your shares easily or you may have to sell at a price that significantly impacts how much you get back.
+Wr What are the risks and what could I get in return?
+Su mmary risk indicator 1 2 3 4 5 6 7 We have classified this product as 6 out of 7, which is the second highest risk class, and is consistent with the FCA requirement that all VCTs must be assigned a minimum risk score of 6.
+Lower risk Higher risk yea an Yo hav e risk indicator assumes you keep the product for 10 ars.
+The actual risk can vary significantly if you cash in at early stage and you may get back less than you invested. u may not be able to sell your shares easily or you may ye to sell at a price that significantly impacts how much u get back.
 The Company predominantly invests in unlisted equities which have valuation, performance and liquidity risk.
 Other material risks are investment, VCT approval, compliance, operational, economic and political risk.
 For more information, please see the Financial Report and Annual Accounts.
-If you are in any doubt about the action you should take, you should seek independent financial advice.
-The summary risk indicator is a guide to the level of risk of this product compared to other products.
-It shows how likely it is that the product will lose money because of movements in the markets.
+If you are in any doubt about the action you should take, you should seek independent financial advice. this it is e summary risk indicator is a guide to the level of risk of s product compared to other products.
+It shows how likely s that the product will lose money because of movements he markets.
 This product does not include any protection from future market performance so you could lose some or all your investment.